arhart/ksp-dmp-notes/dmp/README.txt

 occlusionModifierAtm=1
 extraGroundstations=False

-generate blacklist; copy mod-control.txt (or just the parts list)
+generate blacklist in the client; copy to the server's Config/mod-control.txt (or just edit the parts list)

 start server; /whitelist add <desiredUser>